-- 1-14 ounce can sweetened condensed milk full fat
+- 1 14-ounce can (397g) sweetened condensed milk full fat

-- 1/2 cup key lime juice
+- ½ cup (120g) Key lime juice

 - zest of one lime

 - Line an 8″ x 8″ or 9″ x 9″ baking pan with foil.
 Leave an overhang on the sides and spray with nonstick spray.
 Set aside.

 - In the bowl of a stand mixer fitted with the paddle attachment, or in a medium sized bowl with a handheld mixer, beat cream cheese on high until smooth.
 Beat in egg yolks one at a time, scraping down the sides as necessary.
-Beat in sweetened condensed milk, key lime juice, and lime zest and mix until combined.
+Beat in sweetened condensed milk, Key lime juice, and lime zest and mix until combined.

 - Pour filling into prepared crust and bake for 23-25 minutes.
 Edges should just start to brown and middle should no longer be jiggly.
 Allow pan to cool at room temperature on a wire rack.
 When completely cool, chill in the refrigerator for 2 hours, or in the freezer for 1 hour.